dtjohnson/xlsx-populate/docs/template.md

 // Set a hyperlink to email
 cell.value("Click to Email Jeff Bezos")
     .hyperlink({ email: "jeff@amazon.com", emailSubject: "I know you're a busy man Jeff, but..." });

+// Set a hyperlink to an internal cell using an address string. cell.value("Click to go to an internal cell")
+    .hyperlink("Sheet2!A1");

+// Set a hyperlink to an internal cell using a cell object. cell.value("Click to go to an internal cell")
+    .hyperlink(workbook.sheet(0).cell("A1"));
 ```

 ### Serving from Express